 I’ll even show you easy activities to celebrate on Zoom with your family that lives far away so everyone can enjoy fun holiday activities together.

 It really is the most wonderful time of the year so let’s make it one your kids will remember!

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.

-Fun Social Distanced Christmas Activities for Families in 2020
+Fun Christmas Activities for Kids & Families in 2023

-Follow along and find the best Christmas activities for families and make it a season of amazing family memories with your kids.
+Follow along and find the best Christmas activities for families and make it a season of unforgettable family memories with your kids.

 Get into the Holiday spirit by decorating the inside and outside of your house.
 It’s the ultimate Christmas activity for families.
 Not only will it bring joy to your family it will help lift the spirits of your neighbors too.

 Save some money on your Christmas Decorations with Dollar Tree Items.
 You’ll be amazed at what beautiful holiday decorations you can make with Dollar Tree items.
 I make tons of DIY decorations for our house and only spend a few dollars.

 Another frugal way to decorate is to display your Christmas Cards as decorations.
 You receive so many holiday cards with pictures of people you love why not hang them up for the holiday season?